-New gene editing method shows promising results for correcting muscular dystrophyAugust 14th, 2014 in Medical research /
+New gene editing method shows promising results for correcting muscular dystrophyAugust 14, 2014 in Medicine & Health / Medical research

 UT Southwestern Medical Center researchers successfully used a new gene editing method to correct the mutation that leads to Duchenne muscular dystrophy (DMD) in a mouse model of the condition.